Can your current wireless transport system help you on a path towards a successful transition to Public Safety LTE?

 - Offering a fail-safe solution to protect critical connections that may use terrestrial services like fiber.
 The redundant path created using wireless ensures a completely different path so that, in the event of a backhoe fade, the wireless transport path can be used to ensure that the critical link(s) remain functional.

 - Providing connectivity for a temporarily deployed asset.
-The temporary assets in support of a mission or incident can include search and rescue, multiple-agency responses, and hurricane-aftermath response to mention a few.
+The temporary assets in support of a mission or incident can include search and rescue, multiple-agency responses, and hurricane-aftermath responses to mention a few.

-One further, and very interesting, application for a wireless transport network involves the use of closed caption television, CCTV.
+One further, and very interesting, application for a wireless transport network involves the use of closed caption television and CCTV.
 Specifically, a wireless transport network can backhaul high-definition images that are used for facial/tattoo recognition as well as evidentiary purposes or for monitoring a traffic intersection.

 Review & Reassess

 All in all, wireless transport can and should be a vital component in any backhaul network supporting public safety.
-However, mission requirements do change, and providers must also take into account the introduction of new capabilities and applications.
-Therefore, it is advised that part of your good practices approach includes reviewing the needs of a backhaul network on a regular basis regardless of the backhaul configuration.
+However, mission requirements do change, and providers must also consider introducing new capabilities and applications.
+Therefore, it is advised that part of your good practice approach includes reviewing the needs of a backhaul network regularly regardless of the backhaul configuration.
 Some of the items that should be included in a review involve: